You’re only a few clicks from thousands of fellow walkers, established paths!

 A Walking Club can make exercising feel more like socializing.
 It can be like hanging out with friends – catching up with old ones and getting to know new ones.
 As your conversation flows, so will the miles.

 Existing clubs may already have schedules and courses, goals and mentors.
 It’s OK if you don’t find the perfect fit because you can start your own.
-Or, you can do both – join one, and start another.
-This program launched in January and is growing every day.

 Get On the Right Path